boldchan/nd_capstone/README.md

+# Churn Prediction on User Log Data with Spark
 ## Project Overview

 Sparkify is a music streaming service like Spotify.
 In this project, we try to find out insights from Sparkify's user log data and do churn prediction.